 Recommendations

-Based on what we heard from the public and stakeholders, combined with the findings of a technical review, the following recommendations have been made on how to improve the design and the availability of accessible parking stalls.
-Please take a moment to review and then answer the Quick Poll at the bottom of this page.
+Based on what we heard from the public and stakeholders, combined with the findings of a technical review, the following recommendations were made on how to improve the design and the availability of accessible parking stalls.

 1. Proposed actions to improve the design of accessible parking stalls